Greece rejects 'blackmail', seeks meeting with top EU leaders

 A Greek government official announced that Tsipras had accepted an invitation to meet Russian President Vladimir Putin in Moscow on April 8, a month earlier than originally expected.

-Tsipras's government ruffled feathers among EU leaders by suggesting Athens might not support EU policy toward Russia over the Ukraine crisis, but it has rejected talk of turning to Moscow for financial aid.
+Tsipras's government ruffled feathers among EU leaders by suggesting Athens might not support EU policy towards Russia over the Ukraine crisis, but it has rejected talk of turning to Moscow for financial aid.

 Appealing for European solidarity, Deputy Prime Minister Yannis Dragasakis called on Greece's partners to help release the country from a trap.